skeeto/skeeto.github.com/_posts/2013-03-28-Precise-JavaScript-Serialization-with-ResurrectJS.markdown

 // => '{"#.":"Resurrect.Node","#v":["<h1>Hello</h1>"]}'

 document.body.appendChild(necromancer.resurrect(string));
-// (the header appears on the page)
+// (the heading appears on the page)
 {% endhighlight %}

 It uses [XMLSerializer][xml] to serialize the DOM element into XML.